lkottman/2023ws_do_lk/blog.md

-# Salary Systems
+# Transparent Salary Systems
-This will be an interesting blog of _Modern Salary Systems_
+This will be an interesting blog of _Modern Salary Systems_<br>
+The [TL;DR](tldr.md) summarizes key points, but may omit detailed aspects found in the full article.

 In today's world, where information flows freely and transparency is highly valued, the concept of transparent salary systems has gained significant attention.
 This presentation aims to shed light on what transparent salary systems are, why they are essential, and how organizations can implement them.
 Whether you're a student seeking to understand the world of work or an HR professional looking for ways to improve your organization's practices, this presentation will provide valuable insights.
 This blog will also highlight how innovative companies like Buffer and Sipgate are leading the way with their transparent salary practices.

-## What
+# What

 Transparent salary systems are compensation structures where employees have a clear understanding of how their pay is determined.
-It involves making salary-related information, such as pay scales, criteria for raises, and bonus structures, accessible to employees.
+It involves making salary-related information, such as pay scales, criteria for raises, and bonus structures, [accessible to employees](https://www.forbes.com/sites/sallypercy/2022/12/02/whats-so-great-about-pay-transparency/).
 Companies like Buffer use a public salary formula considering role, experience, and location, while Sipgate practices internal transparency within the company.

-## Why
+# Why
 Here I will discuss why companies are creating Transparent Salary Systems.
 What are the purposes.
 The advantages and disadvantages.

 1. **Pay Inequity:** Without transparency, employees may feel that they are unfairly compensated compared to their colleagues.
 Transparent systems help identify and rectify disparities, promoting fairness.